tsipkens/mat-tfer-pma/README.md

 function of  particle mass analyzers (PMAs), including the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
 This is done using a novel set of expressions derived from particle tracking methods or using a finite difference method.
+Information on the methods is given in the associated paper [[1][1]], the results of which this code is intended to reproduce.
-Information on each file is given as header information in each file.
+Information on the different functions is given as header information in each file.
 Accordingly, only a brief overview is provided here.
-Information on the methods is given in the associated paper [[1][1]], the result of which this code is intended to reproduce.

 ## 1. Code description and components